qoherent/ria-hub-docs/docs/content/.Administration/reverse-proxies.md

     server localhost:3000 check
 ```

-The added http-request will automatically add a trailing slash if needed and internally remove /gitea from the path to allow it to work correctly with Gitea by setting properly http://example.com/gitea as the root.
+The added http-request will automatically add a trailing slash if needed and internally remove /gitea from the path to allow it to work correctly with RIA Hub by setting properly http://example.com/gitea as the root.

 Then you **MUST** set something like `[server] ROOT_URL = http://example.com/gitea/` correctly in your configuration.

 ## Traefik

-If you want traefik to serve your Gitea instance, you can add the following label section to your `docker-compose.yaml` (Assuming the provider is docker).
+If you want traefik to serve your RIA Hub instance, you can add the following label section to your `docker-compose.yaml` (Assuming the provider is docker).

 ```yaml
 gitea: